1. Initialize Windows Sockets

 This sample utilizes Windows Sockets version 2.2.
 Therefore, the

-is defined in the system header
+macro WINSOCK_VERSION is defined in the system header

-.
+file WinSock2.h.
 An application that calls

-must call WSACleanup
+WSAStartup must call WSACleanup when it

 is done using the Windows Socket services (see step 8).